Auction your modern enthusiast car — anything cool and exciting from the 1980s to the 2020s.

 After the auction closes, you’ll be provided with the seller’s contact information and vice-versa, in order to finalize the details and logistics of the transaction.
 Buyers are expected to pay for the vehicle in-full within a week of the auction closing.
 Learn more about Finalizing the Sale.

 Cars & Bids is the best place to sell your modern enthusiast car – and we’ve made the process easy.
-We’ve explained it all in a short video tutorial:

 It’s free to submit your car.
 We simply ask you for a few details – including the VIN, some photos, and a brief description of the car.
 You can also choose whether you want to set a reserve price, or if you want your vehicle to be sold with no reserve.
 A reserve price is a minimum value you’ll accept in order to sell your car – and while a reserve auction may seem like an appealing choice, we’ve found that vehicles offered with no reserve get more bids, more interest, and more attention.